AchiengOreyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2.Let's display a file - displays the content of /etc/passwd.

 3.What about 2 - displays the content of /etc/passwd and /etc/hosts

+4.Last lines of a file - displays the last 10 lines of /etc/passwd